QuinlanVic/Flask-project/mongo.md

 ]
 )
 ```
+3. Read the data
 Find all movies = SELECT * FROM MOVIES
 ```js
 db.movies.find()
 ```

+4. Filter the data
 find movies with id = 100 = SELECT * FROM MOVIES WHERE id = 100
 ```js
 db.collection.find({
   "id": "100"
 })
 ```
+### Comparison operators
+5. Movings with rating of 8
 find movies with rating = 8 = SELECT * FROM MOVIES WHERE rating = 8
 ```js
 db.collection.find({